Yuvraj1807/Mern-Stack-Course/README.md

 # Mern-Stack-Course
+Hi, This is Yuvraj.
-For the ethnus Mern course assignments.
+The repository is for the Ethnus Mern Stack Course and its assignments.